danchoi/poddb_client/README.markdown

 # poddb

-_Podcatching for nerds, minimalists, and unix fanatics_.
+_Podcatching for nerds, Zen minimalists, and unix fanatics_.

 Poddb lets you find, track, and download podcasts from the Unix command line and Vim.